MaximilianMeister/kuberneteth/README.md

 ## infrastructure
 the manifest produced by [kuberneteth](./kuberneteth) should work on any platform where kubernetes is up and running.

-Make sure to have kubernetes up and running, either via the [official documentation](https://kubernetes.io/docs/setup/pick-right-solution/)
+Make sure to have kubernetes up and running, e.g. via the [official documentation](https://kubernetes.io/docs/setup/pick-right-solution/)

 ## configuration
 the deployment can be configured on a high level via a yaml file [kuberneteth.yaml](kuberneteth.yaml)